December 28, 2017 – January 1, 2018 | February 17-20, 2018

 Myeongdong Shopping District

 I don’t like shopping and crowds, but I would have to make an exception for Myeongdong because of the street food.
 I wanted to try everything but we were given so little time here.
 I’m not sure if there are certain food stalls that are Myeongdong-exclusives, but I haven’t seen that Lobster snack being sold anywhere else so I’ll definitely head back here to try it next time!
+There are also a lot of cute stores worth checking out.

 Four Seasons Strawberry Farm